chmcewan/Provisio/README.md

     $ provisio cat <file>

-which reads a file to standard output while interpolating {{foo}} with the environmental variable *foo*.
+which streams a file to standard out while substituting {{foo}} with the environmental variable *foo*.
 This is sufficient for most paramaterised configuration file needs.
 Regarding environmental variables,

     $ provisio env